 Rent a boat in the Lachine Canal

 Just steps from the Atwater Market is one of the nicest places in the city to enjoy the outdoors—the Lachine Canal.
 The 9-mile canal runs from the Old Port to Lake Saint-Louis, providing a great place to have fun on a sunny day during a Montreal summer.

 From mid-May to mid-October, you can rent a giant swan paddle boat or learn to kayak just a few minutes from downtown.
 There’s also the option to canoe or even rent an electric boat to cruise the canal at a faster pace.

-When we first heard about bagels in Montreal, we were more than a little dubious.
+When we first heard about bagels here, we were more than a little dubious.
 After living in New York, it was hard to believe that anywhere else could really have a bagel worth writing home about.
-But the ones at Fairmount and St-Viateur are worth a stop for your carb fix in Montreal.
+But the ones at Fairmount and St-Viateur are worth a stop for your carb fix.

 Montreal bagels are a touch sweeter and denser than what most people are used to.
 Boiled in honey-infused water before being baked in a wood-fired oven, they are still shaped by hand while customers look on.
 Pick up a couple to munch on while you walk around Mile End.

 There’s just something about markets.
 There are so many bright colors, enticing smells, and appealing displays.
 The energy and atmosphere of a local market always guarantees a good time, and the markets here deliver on that in spades.
 They’re some of the most lively places to go in Montreal.